linuxonlinehelp/openwebrx-backup-old/README.md

 Update: 2020-02-30

-==== REDUCED CPU LOAD INDEX.WRX ====
+### REDUCED Client CPU LOAD by INDEX.WRX ###

-If your want REDUCE the CPU IO LOAD for older Laptops or PCs edit the index.wrx and remove the LOG-Panel, Status Panel and the S-Meter-Bar use this custumozed index.wrx (saves 60% CPU Load on older PCs:
+If your want REDUCE the CPU IO LOAD for older Laptops or PCs edit the index.wrx:

+- and remove the LOG-Panel
+- Status Panel and the S-Meter-Bar use this custumozed index.wrx (saves 60% CPU Load on older PCs:

 [index-wrx-reduced-cpu-load](https://github.com/linuxonlinehelp/openwebrx-workarounds-bugfixes/blob/master/index-wrx-reduced-cpu-load.wrx)

-Please report me bugs!!
+Please report me problems / bugs for free!!

 ## OpenWebRX - Copy of Info Page of Andras ##